 NW Missouri State

-After 15 seasons as head coach, Patrick Murphy has achieved unbelievable success:
+After 16 seasons as Alabama's head coach, Patrick Murphy has achieved unbelievable success:

 THE MURPHY FILE Born: November 28, 1965 Birthplace: Waterloo, Iowa High School: Fayette High School College: Northern Iowa, 1988 B.S. in History Education Southwestern Louisiana, 1992, MS in Mass Communication